March 8, 2022

 I was back down to 5,000’ elevation once again, which should make it a considerably more comfortable night than up at Manning Camp!

 And so I set up my tent in this sublime spot nestled by tall grasses, and I ate dinner as the sun set behind me.
 What a day!
-I walked through some fantastic scenery in a national park, up and over a tall mountain, and the journey was bookended with a wonderful sunrise and sunset.
+I walked through some fantastic scenery in a national park, and up and over a tall mountain, and my journey was bookended with a wonderful sunrise and sunset.

 HIGHLIGHTS